Greco, Walker reelected to Newbury Select Board

 Greco received 808 votes between the two precincts, followed by Walker with 773 and challenger Dana Packer with 710.

-Incumbent Paul Goldner led challenger Matthew Landers, 599 to 587, for a Newbury seat on the Triton Regional School Committee.
-This number does not include votes cast in Salisbury and Rowley.
-School Committee races are decided by all three towns.
+Incumbent Paul Goldner led challenger Matthew Landers, 599 to 587, on the town’s ballot for a Newbury seat on the Triton Regional School Committee.
+Among the school district’s three towns — Newbury, Rowley and Salisbury — Goldner won with a total of 1,271 votes compared to Landers’ 1,144.

 All other races on the Newbury ballot were uncontested.